techidaily/site-win11/source/_posts/sidestepping-error-0x80070522-on-windows-by-accessing-client-rights.md

  If error 0x80070522 occurs when you’re trying to save new files, try running the required software packages as administrator.
 Open any program with which you need to save a file by right-clicking its shortcut or EXE file and selecting**Run as administrator** .
 Then create or open a file and select to save it when utilizing the software with elevated user permissions.

  You can also set programs to always run as admin.
 To do so, select a**Run as administrator** setting within an app’s**Compatibility** tab.
-Check out our article about[always running apps with admin rights on Windows](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) for further details about how to permanently set elevated privileges.
+Check out our article about [always running apps with admin rights on Windows](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) for further details about how to permanently set elevated privileges.

 ![The Run this program in compatibility mode checkbox](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/the-run-as-administrator-option.jpg)

 ## 2\.
 Set an Admin Account on Windows

  The error 0x80070522 message highlights that this is a privilege (permissions) issue.
 Therefore, error 0x80070522 is more likely to occur within standard account types than administrator ones.
 If your current user account only has standard rights, change it to an administrator one.
-Our guide on[changing your account type on Windows](https://www.makeuseof.com/ways-to-change-user-account-windows-10/) includes four methods for setting up an admin account in Windows 11/10.
+Our guide on [changing your account type on Windows](https://www.makeuseof.com/ways-to-change-user-account-windows-10/) includes four methods for setting up an admin account in Windows 11/10.

 ![The Administrator radio button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/the-administrator-radio-button.jpg)

 ## 3\.
 Turn Off User Account Control (in Three Different Ways)

  User Account Control is a Windows security feature that restricts software privileges.
 That feature is the most regular cause of error 0x80070522\.
-Follow the steps in our[g](https://www.makeuseof.com/windows-11-disable-user-account-control-prompt/) uide to[disabling User Account Control](https://www.makeuseof.com/windows-11-disable-user-account-control-prompt/) to set UAC to the lowest**Never notify** option.
+Follow the steps in our [g](https://www.makeuseof.com/windows-11-disable-user-account-control-prompt/) uide to [disabling User Account Control](https://www.makeuseof.com/windows-11-disable-user-account-control-prompt/) to set UAC to the lowest**Never notify** option.

  It’s not recommended to leave UAC off.
 Do what you must with the files when User Account Control is disabled.
 Then turn UAC back on after you’ve saved, moved, or copied the files as needed.